coding-laura/coding-laura.github.io/_posts/2026-05-10-thinking-vs-doing.md

 ---

-**What is a router?** a question that sounds trivial until you're in an interview and realize the answer has layers.
+**What is a router?** a question that sounds trivial until you're in an interview and realize the answer has layers (😏).
 Let's unpack it properly.

 When a packet hits a router, two separate processes decide its fate: figuring out the best path, and actually moving the packet.
 In networking terms, these are the **Control Plane** (thinking) and the **Data Plane** (doing).